Kot Engenharia

 Protective structures

-There are structures in which a possible impact is not part of the equipment's normal operating process, but occurs as a result of structural failures or accidents.
-In such cases, it is necessary to ensure that the impacted structures are able to withstand the stress and contain any fragments.
-In this way, it is possible to prevent the projected fragments from hitting other components or even people.
-In these situations, the stresses involved are usually quite significant and the protective structures do not need to survive multiple events, but are replaced after each impact.
+In general, there are structures where a potential impact is not part of the equipment’s normal operating procedure, but rather occurs as a result of structural failures or accidents.
+In such cases, therefore, it is necessary to ensure that the impacted structures are capable of withstanding the forces involved and containing any fragments.
+This prevents projected fragments from striking other components or even people.
+In these situations, the forces involved are generally quite significant, and the protective structures do not need to withstand multiple impacts, being replaced after each one.

 In this way, sizing by linear analysis is either unfeasible or excessively conservative, since it does not take into account the portion of energy absorbed in the plastic regime.
 On the other hand, with non-linear dynamic analysis, the forces involved and the structural response of the protection can be determined precisely, allowing safe and specific sizing for each situation.
 Kot has experience in developing protections to contain mechanical component failures.
 Some of the work carried out by the company consists of protections for hydrodynamic coupling explosions, pulley ruptures and protection of vehicle occupants, such as checking the resistance of windows and windshields to impacts.